San Lorenzo Rent Prices in Makati 2026

 Locals Ask

-How is the commute for office workers?
+How is the commute to the airport?